sabo/recipes/breads/tangzhong-parker-house-rolls.md

 ## Directions
 1. Take the 20g of flour and 100g of milk and tangzhong it.
+Add the milk and flour to a small saucepan over medium heat, whisking them together.
+Stir constantly, until it starts to thicken and form a paste -- should only take a minute.

 1. In the bowl of an electric mixer, combine all of the ingredients (except the 3 1/2 to 4 tablespoons (50 to 57g) melted butter at the end), mixing to form a shaggy dough.